Refund

 FeatureDescription

-TimingCan only be performed on settled transactions.
+TimingCan only be performed on SETTLED transactions.
 If the payment hasn't settled, you must void it.

 ReferenceWe strongly recommend linking a refund to the original transaction (Referenced Refund) to prevent errors and simplify reconciliation.
 Unlinked refunds (Standalone Refunds) are also possible.